sanjaadrobnjak/veb_stranica-kineski_restoran/README.md

-Web application - Chinese restaurant
+# Web application - Chinese restaurant

+## Project Overview
-Developing a web presentation for a Chinese restaurant using HTML, CSS, JavaScript, and Bootstrap technologies.
+Developing a web presentation for a Chinese restaurant.
 The goal is to facilitate the work of the restaurant staff and attract as many people as possible to visit the restaurant and try new dishes.
 Visitors to the website should have the ability to search and browse dishes, as well as the option to order food.

+## Technologies Used
+- **Frontend:** HTML, CSS, JavaScript, Bootstrap

+## Features
+- Menu Browsing & Ordering
+- Multi-language Support
+- User-Friendly Navigation
+- Home Page Highlights
+- Detailed Menu Sections
+- Food Ratings & Reviews
+- Shopping Cart & Checkout
+- Image & Video Gallery
+- About Us Page
+- Downloadable Menu
+- Responsive Design